Word@Work, Let God's Word energise your working day!

 Matthew 26:20-25

 The Passover celebration was a family meal, and it was in that style that Jesus ate the Last Supper.
 Although the traditional formality of the Passover order of service focussed their minds on being grateful to God for His goodness, it was combined with informal domestic conversation.
-As they were relaxing, Jesus caught them by surprise and said that His betrayer was sitting at the table with Him.
+As they were relaxing, Jesus caught them by surprise, saying that His betrayer was sitting at the table with Him.
 It was a shock.
-Each one of the twelve disciples, realising something of the unreliability of his own heart, asked Him if he was the culprit.
+Each one of the twelve disciples, realising something of the unreliability of their own heart, asked Jesus if they would be the culprit.

 The Precious Body and Blood of Christ